theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/microsoft-fabric-onelake.md

 {% include "destinations/file-name.md" %}

 !!! note
-	If the name of an object does not begin with a letter, it will be prefixed with an ‘x’, e.g. an object by the name `_namespace_tabname.csv` will be renamed `x_namespace_tabname.csv` when uploaded to the destination.
-	This is to ensure that all uploaded objects are compatible with Azure Data Factory, Hadoop and Spark, which require object names to begin with a letter or give special meaning to objects whose names start with certain non-alphabetic characters.
+	If an object's name doesn't start with a letter, an 'x' will be added at the beginning, e.g., `_namespace_tabname.csv` will be renamed to `x_namespace_tabname.csv` when uploaded.
+This ensures compatibility with Azure Data Factory, Hadoop, and Spark, which require object names to start with a letter or treat names starting with certain symbols differently.

 {% include "parameters/file-name-script-expressions.md" %}